varunswing/Interview/Interview Experience/VoltMoney/Q&A.md

-# Technical Interview at VoldMoney
+# Technical Interview at VoltMoney

 ## Ways to optimize db queries